rwblickhan/astro-rwblickhan.org/src/content/logs/books-2024.md

 51. _Eurydice: A Play_, Sarah Ruhl
 52. 🔁 _Macbeth_, William Shakespeare
 53. _The Castle of Crossed Destinies_, Italo Calvino (trans.
 William Weaver)
+54. _The Art of Gathering: How We Meet and Why It Matters_, Priya Parker

 ## Skimmed